ianmackers99/capstone/README.md

 I’ve used these references which were provided by the faculty:

 - Kelta, Zoumana.
-‘Masting Bayesian optimisation in data science Links to an external site..’
+‘Mastering Bayesian optimisation in data science Links to an external site..’
 Datacamp.

 - Chennu, Srivas, Andrew Maher, Christian Pangerl, et al. ‘Rapid and scalable Bayesian AB testing Links to an external site.’.
 IEEE.
 July 27, 2023.